Your todo list:

 To descend, rappel the route.
 There is a bolted rappel station at the top and another one halfway down.
 The descent will require TWO rappels unless you have two ropes.

-This is a mixed climb.
-8 bolts plus standard rack of nuts and cams, possibly with a few extra cams in the 0.3-ish ballpark.
-A #4 cam is nice to have, but you could probably do without.
+This is a mixed climb: 8 bolts plus standard rack of nuts and cams, possibly with a few extra cams in the 0.3-0.4 ballpark.

 BETA PHOTO: Start of Head Games.